Eco-warrior hacks

 The fast fashion industry may seem cost-effective, but its impact on the planet is unmistakably negative.
 Cheap clothes encourage the wear-once-and-throw-away mentality, but even if you do keep them for longer, the plastic fibres used in synthetic fabrics pollute the oceans through every wash.

-That’s why it’s important to shop with sustainable brands like People Tree, who use eco-friendly materials such as organic cotton, lyocell and responsible wool.
+That’s why it’s important to shop with sustainable brands, who use eco-friendly materials such as organic cotton, lyocell and responsible wool.
 Prices can be a little steeper up front, but these items are often handmade and of higher quality, meaning they will last a lot longer than fast fashion items.
 Think of them as a long-term investment!
 Alternatively, you can try shopping at second-hand and vintage stores, or use clothing rental companies to keep up with the ever-changing trends.

-Eco tip: Instead of throwing away clothes, take them to the charity shop to be reused, or upcycle them into cushion covers or patchwork quilts!
+Eco tip: Instead of throwing away clothes, take them to the charity shop, or upcycle them into cushion covers or patchwork quilts.

 4. Help on holiday